TommyP-7/NoGrindMod/README.md

   - Mercenaries can wear ALL pieces of gear (even 2 Rings).
   - Massively expanded Inventory + Horadric Cube + Stash space sizes.
   - And many more...

+# Installation
+- There are 2 ways to install the NoGrindMod:
+  1. Download via the D2RLAN interface after downloading the bast TCP mod there.
+  2. Follow these steps:
+     - Download the .ZIP file from here and extract it
+	 - From the "NoGrindMod-main" folder, copy the folder named "NoGrindMod" to "D2R\Mods"
+	 - Start D2RLAN and be sure to have already downloaded the base TCP mod via its interface
+	 - NoGrindMod should then be detected in the "Mod Choice" dropdown field
+	 - Click "Play Mod" to play